choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/get-to-know-python/2017-01-25-R05-spreadsheet-data-python.md

 ## <i class="fa fa-graduation-cap" aria-hidden="true"></i> Learning Objectives
 At the end of this activity, you will be able to:

-* Open .csv or text file containing tabular (spreadsheet) formatted data in Python.
+* Open `.csv` or text file containing tabular (spreadsheet) formatted data in `Python`.
-* Quickly plot the data using the GGPLOT2 function qplot()
+* Quickly plot the data using the Pandas function `.plot()`
+* Quickly plot the data using Matplotlib plotting

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need

-You need R and RStudio to complete this tutorial.
-Also we recommend have you have an `earth-analytics` directory setup on your computer with a `/data` directory with it.
+You need `Python 3.x` and `Jupyter notebooks` to complete this tutorial.
+Also you should have an `earth-analytics` directory setup on your computer with a `/data` directory with it.

 * [How to Setup R / R Studio](/course-materials/earth-analytics/week-1/setup-r-rstudio/)